08 Staff, assistants, volunteers and students' policy

 join those outside, if the numbers of children warrant additional staff.

-- Staff focus their attention on the children at all times
+- Staff always focus their attention on the children

 whilst having a wider awareness of what is happening around them.